 - societal success - A couple of hours before taking my flight with my bicycle back home from Singapore I decided to visit a massage parlor.
 It was a nice way to enter the plane chilled out, and I wanted to make use of the cheap Asian massage prices one last time.
 I asked the lady to focus on my shoulders.
 She did.
 And she went strong.
 It was the start of relieving a ton of shoulder tension.
 During all of the hours meditating from that moment onward until the start of the vipassana 2 weeks ago, the focus has been on my shoulders.
 Pains and strains have occurred around the shoulders and upper arms over the past 8 months.
 Now, this one I'm not able to specifically connect to some decision in the past or some specific period of time.
 However, I'm pretty sure all of the tension in my shoulders have had to do with my endless ambitions in the past.
 Ambitions and goals are fine if you are able to detach from them, but become unhealthy if you would feel failed if you wouldn't succeed in them (more on this in my post on running a marathon).
 As to the moment of writing these words I still feel all sorts of sinews under tension in my shoulders.
 I'm not done yet.

-- sexual desires - There has been a time in the past in which I have watched a significant about of porn online.
+- sexual desires - There has been a time in the past in which I have watched a significant amount of porn online.
 I remember stumbling upon sexy-bikini-babes websites around age 14 or 15.
 I remember even exchanging urls with quality pictures and the least amount of spyware and viruses with buddies at school.
 However relatively innocent these first discoveries where, I have found myself hooked on pornograhpy a couple of times a week ever since.
 Certain periods the amount of masturbation would increase to start interfering with things I was supposed to be doing: the worst period being during the writing of my master thesis.
 I think I masturbated daily with the aid of porn.
 A bit depending on whether I would see my girlfriend any time soon.
 I would be calculative as to when or when not to masturbate.
 I would 'save up' a day to be able to have sex with her.
 I was oblivious to the fact that it could potentially affect my sexual relationship with her.
 And I was oblivious to the fact that it could harm my body.
 I'm pretty sure it did affect both.
 Ever since I got a job after graduation things took on more acceptable shapes (maybe watching porn and masturbating around once a week or so) and porn has not been in my life since I left on the bicycle trip.
 Now, this might perhaps sound familiar to a lot of guys out there.
 And the big insight I'm about to share is important for anyone that watches porn occasionally or either has an unhealthy approach to sex.
 Any approach to sex involving a significant amount of craving and desire and excluding genuine feelings of love are unhealthy in my perception.
 Now, I've felt all of my organs releasing stress during the 10 day vipassana, the rhythm the same: I felt them glow up, providing discomfort for quite a while to get at ease and provide relieve after.
 I've consciously felt the lungs, intestines, kidneys, liver ect., I felt their exact space in the body.
 And I was able to recognize a ton of discomforts they have brought along throughout my life: from the occasional heartburn stemming from the stomach to intense feelings of dizziness I only experienced in nightmares when I was younger stemming from the large intestine.
 I wasn't able to connect much of the strains to their mental counterparts though.
 The ten days past and I was relieved of a lot of strain in the torso.
 Upon arriving home though I started getting curious: what got resolved?
 What mental trash caused them?
 In processing the 10 days I scanned my past for periods that weren't my best.
 One question quickly came to mind: did the low-energy period when I was writing my thesis have anything to do with the excessive amount of masturbation at the time?
 I also figured there was only one way to test this: I would have to masturbate to porn now that I'm ultra-sensitive to my body to find out.
 I cautiously opened a browser and typed in pornhub.com.
 I opted for some solo lady undressing.
 I started the video and this lady directly looks me in the eyes sensually.
 I felt weird.
 I felt different to what I'm used to, I normally would get aroused quite quickly.
 Now thoughts pop up like "why is she doing this?", "how much would she earn?" and most importantly "would this make this lady happy?".
 She starts undressing while still looking at me.
 Setting aside the questions I start to feel aroused even though, I unzip my pants and start playing around with my growing halfy.
 Simultaneously a pressuring pain strikes in the mid leftish area of my back.
 She goes on to undress completely and starts playing with herself.
 I stare in the distance feeling blown away by the insight.
 Masturbation causes some pain in my back.
 I close the naked lady tab and start searching for pictures of the human organ anatomy.
 I conclude that it must be the kidneys I feel quickly easing now.
 Next, I Google "kidney problem porn" and a limited and mixed search results pop up linking kidney and erectile dysfunctions to watching porn.
 From horror stories to hi-we-the-Chinese-know-that-masturbation-is-bad-since-ancient-times.
 In this instance my suspicion that my kidneys just suffered from the masturbation attempt get confirmed, I understand that the previous burning of the kidney's during the vipassana period was to get rid of old patterns of unhealthy sexual craving and I vow to myself to never watch porn again.
 I know that a lot of guys (perhaps girls too?) struggle with watching porn / masturbation / unhealthy sexual habits, and if so, I just want you to know it isn't as innocent as it seems.
 Quit it if you can yourself or either get help if that is too hard.
 A tolerant and open discussion about sex and unhealthy forms of sex could break taboo's and could help a lot of people.

 My second vipassana experience has been a rollercoaster of recognizing the past, of recognizing every single bodily sensation I've ever encountered and of recognizing why life can feel like it's going in circles.
 It is your sensations that make you perceive your outside world in a certain manner.
 It is these sensations that spark their corresponding state of mind.
 And this loops over and over, fueled by your own set of cravings and aversions.
 As I'm exploring what it is like to be human I think one neat answer could be: to be human is to run towards your cravings and to run from your aversions.
 However, I would want to add: to progress as a human is to eliminate your cravings and aversions to make space for generosity, morality, renunciation, wisdom, effort, tolerance, truth, determination, selfless love and equanimity.
 Or in real short, and as every wise person has ever taught everyone: to be human is to know thyself.